MaruthiKo/My100DaysOfCode/log.md

 ### Day 18: October 11,2022

-- ✅Daily code wars Kata
+- ✅ Daily code wars Kata
 - ✅ added a repo for my code wars solutions
 - ✅ Worked on NASA API to draw an image/video based on the date
 - ✅ Worked on Cards Deck API to draw 2 random cards from a deck of cards